bsobe/android-lint-rules/README.md

 Android Lint Rules includes several rules for Android platform.

 ## Contents: ##
 * Background Vector : Detect vectors used for background
+* Hardcoded Value : Detect hardcoded values used for dimension

 # Installation
  - To implement **Android Lint Rules** to your Android project via Gradle, you need to add JitPack repository to your root build.gradle.